 - 2 tablespoons Linwoods Hemp+ Protein Powder

-- 300 g semi sweet chocolate (a dark chocolate with no dairy can be used for a vegan magic shell sauce)
+- 10 oz semi sweet chocolate dark chocolate without dairy can be used for a vegan magic shell sauce

 - Add your raspberries and 1 tablespoon of maple syrup to a blender and mix until smooth, set aside.